 The place to start is with a coherent vision for teaching and learning.
 My vision (yours may be different) is to engage every student, every day, in meaningful, affirming, grade-level instruction.
 Once the vision is clear, districts can assess where they are relative to the vision, and can then focus their investments to drive the vision forward.

-[Register for Our Webinar with SREB: How States and Schools Can Use New Federal Relief Funds]
+[Webinar with SREB: How States and Schools Can Use New Federal Relief Funds]

 What might districts do to understand the assets and gaps in their current system and to focus spending strategically?